 Many of these articles are published by large publishers, how they don’t have fact checkers read their articles before publishing is surprising.
 In this article, we’ll quickly touch on some of the more common misconceptions and myths about Title Loans and how they work.
 Topics include the time frame, the interest rate, repossession, and other topics.

 Title Loan Myth 1 – All Title Loans must be repaid in less than 30 days.

-Title Loan Myth 2 – Title Loans have an APR of 300%.
+Title Loan Myth 2 – All Title Loans have an APR of 300% or More.

 Again, just about every article about title loans mentions an APR of 300%.
 While this may be true for some lenders, it is definitely not for all.
-While there are a few lenders that still charge 25% per month (300% APR), it is more common to find rates much lower.
+While there are still lenders that still charge 25% per month (300% APR), it is not difficult to find lenders with lower rates.
 Car title loans still have very high rates compared to other loans.